Elkaouni/Projet-C-Othello/README.md

 # Projet-C-Othello
-Othello writting in C using SDL
+Othello writting in C using SDL.
+Made by Ben Youssef Farah and ELkaouni Yousra.